 tax paid on input (PURCHASES) is Rs 300

 You can claim INPUT CREDIT of Rs 300 and you only need to deposit Rs 150 in taxes.

 Input Credit Mechanism is available to you when you are covered under the GST Act.

-Which means if you are a manufacturer, supplier, agent, e-commerce operator, aggregator or any of the persons mentioned here, under GST, You are eligible to claim INPUT CREDIT for tax paid by you on your PURCHASES.
+Which means if you are a manufacturer, supplier, agent, e-commerce operator, aggregator or any of the persons mentioned here, registered under GST, You are eligible to claim INPUT CREDIT for tax paid by you on your PURCHASES.

 How to claim input credit under GST?

 Note: Where goods are received in lots/installments, credit will be available against the tax invoice upon receipt of last lot or installment.